ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 ******

 The :class:`.Scene` class is the connective tissue of manim.
-Every mobject has to be :meth:`~.Scene.add` -ed to a scene to be displayed, or :meth:`~.Scene.remove` -d from it to cease being displayed.
-Every animation has to be :meth:`~.Scene.play` -ed by a scene, and every time interval where no animation occurs is determined by a call to :meth:`~.Scene.wait`.
+Every mobject has to be :meth:`added <.Scene.add>` to a scene to be displayed, or :meth:`removed
+<~.Scene.remove>` from it to cease being displayed.
+Every animation has to be
+:meth:`played <~.Scene.play>` by a scene, and every time interval where no animation occurs is determined by a call to :meth:`~.Scene.wait`.
 All of the code of your video must be contained in the :meth:`~.Scene.construct` method of a class that derives from :class:`.Scene`.
-Finally, a single file may contain multiple :class:`.Scene` subclasses if the event that multiple scenes are to be rendered at the same time.
+Finally, a single file may contain multiple :class:`.Scene` subclasses in the event that multiple scenes are to be rendered at the same time.